TxmMinh/MyWeb_internCNSC/README.md

 ## How it works

-File login.php to create theme
+File login.php creates theme

-File connect_database.php to connect with database
+File connect_database.php connects with database

 File customers.php shows customers list

+Important: You should create a database which has a table name is customers

 ## programming language